Harry W. Anderson: Art collection and donations

 With his wife, Anderson became a significant art collector in the 1960s.
 They first collected works of art by Claude Monet, Pablo Picasso, Camille Pissarro, Henri Matisse, Emile Nolde, Arthur Dove, Georgia O'Keeffe, and Marsden Hartley.
 They subsequently purchased works by Alexander Calder, Vija Celmins, Richard Diebenkorn, Jean Dubuffet, Sam Francis, Alberto Giacometti, Adolph Gottlieb, David Hockney, Jasper Johns, Willem de Kooning, Joan Mitchell, Jackson Pollock, Martin Puryear, Saul Steinberg, Clyfford Still and Wayne Thiebaud.

 By 2000, the Andersons had donated works from their collection by Jim Dine, Roy Lichtenstein, Robert Rauschenberg, Frank Stella, and Andy Warhol to the San Francisco Museum of Modern Art.
 Between October 7, 2000, and January 15, 2001, the museum hosted Celebrating Modern Art: The Anderson Collection, an exhibition over three floors of "more than 300 paintings, sculptures and drawings by nearly 140 artists."

 Other works donated by the Andersons went to the Oakland Museum of California, the San Jose Museum of Art, and the Fine Arts Museums of San Francisco.
-In 2014, the Andersons donated 121 works of art to the Iris & B. Gerald Cantor Center for Visual Arts at Stanford University.
+In 2014, the Andersons donated 121 works of art to the Anderson Collection at Stanford University.
 They included paintings by Philip Guston, Franz Kline, Mark Rothko, and David Smith.
+To house and display this collection, a new museum was built directly adjacent to the Cantor Arts Center.

 Personal life and death

 Anderson married Mary Margaret "Moo" Ransford in July 1950.
 Moo Anderson was active in the local arts, and between 1978 and 1984, she was a co-owner of 3EP Ltd. Press in Palo Alto, California.
-They had a daughter, Mary Patricia, and they resided in Menlo Park, California.
-Harry Anderson died on February 7, 2018.
+They had a daughter, Mary Patricia (known as "Putter"), and they resided in Menlo Park, California.
+Harry Anderson died on February 7, 2018, and Moo died on October 22, 2019.